 Research & Publications

-Israel Franco, MD is a Pediatric urologist with 25 years experience in the field and has been listed in Castle Connolly’s top doctors.
-He will be directing our new Yale/New Haven Children’s Bladder and Continence Program.
-Dr. Franco received his medical degree from Albert Einstein College and is fellowship trained At Children’s Memorial Hospital in Chicago, now the Lurie Children’s Hospital.
+Israel Franco, MD is a Pediatric urologist with 30 years experience in the field and has been listed in Castle Connolly’s top doctors.
+He directs the Yale/New Haven Children’s Bladder and Continence Program.
+Dr. Franco received his medical degree from Albert Einstein College and is fellowship trained at Children’s Memorial Hospital in Chicago, now the Lurie Children’s Hospital.
 Dr Franco has been an early innovator in laparoscopic surgery and neurourology in pediatric urology.
 Dr Franco is the treasurer and board member of the International Children’s Continence Society, which plays a vital role in the education of physicians, nurses and physiotherapist in the care of children’s urinary and bowel continence issues.
 Dr Franco was one of the earliest practitioners of biofeedback therapy in the in the United States and established the paradigm of using nurse practitioners and other physician extenders to help manage the children with urinary incontinence and dysfunctional voiding allowing for extended contact time with caretakers.

 Dr. Franco has been a visiting professor at several prestigious urology programs throughout the country.
 He has also been an invited professor in Italy, Brazil, China, South Korea, Venezuela, Ecuador and Columbia.
 Dr Franco has published over 90 articles in peer reviewed journals and has contributed 19 chapters for textbooks with the most recent contributions to Chancellor and Diokno’s textbook on Underactive Bladder in Children and Swaiman’s Neurology: Practices and Principles.
 He is the lead editor and contributor to a multidisciplinary textbook on Pediatric Urinary Incontinence published by Blackwell Publishing, which was released October 2015.